 Before associating Powerstrip outlets with nodes, you must configure the outlets by adding the Managed Powerstrip interface to the node.
-See Interfaces for Managed Power Strip connections (see "Interfaces for Managed Powerstrip Connections" on page 104).
+See Interfaces for Managed Powerstrip Connections (on page 117).

-- To configure outlets from the PowerStrip profile: - 1.
-In the Devices tab, click the + next to the device that is connected to the PowerStrip. - 2.
+To configure outlets from the PowerStrip profile:

+- 1. In the Devices tab, click the + next to the device that is connected to the PowerStrip. - 2.
 Select the PowerStrip whose outlets you want to configure. - 3.
-In the Device Profile: PowerStrip screen, select the Outlets tab. - 4.
-Select the checkbox for each outlet you want to configure, and then click OK.
+In the Device Profile: PowerStrip screen, select the Outlets tab. - Select the checkbox for each outlet you want to configure, and then click OK.